Strong earthquake on Aegean coast strikes Turkey’s Izmir

-At least 196 aftershocks, with 23 of them more powerful than magnitude 4.0, have been recorded after the quake, according to the Disaster and Emergency Management Authority (AFAD).
+At least 277 aftershocks, with 23 of them more powerful than magnitude 4.0, have been recorded after the quake, according to the Disaster and Emergency Management Authority.

 Speaking at a news conference, country's Environment and Urbanization Minister Murat Kurum said: "1,227 search and rescue teams are operating in the field."